Shravknowscoding/Extracting-and-Visualizing-Stock-Data-with-Python/README.md

-# IBM-projects
+# Extracting-and-Visualizing-Stock-Data-with-Python

-My first python project from IBM Data Analytics Course on Analalyzing stock/revenue data
+My first Python project from IBM Data Analytics Course on analalysing stock/revenue data.
+In this project, we use the Yahoo Finance python library and web scraping methods to extract the stock data of Tesla, Amazon, AMD, and GameStop stocks